Grant Education on Canvas Learning Management System

-To Navigate to Brown Bag Workshops in the "NSU Grant Education" Blackboad Course
+To Navigate to Brown Bag Workshops in the "NSU Grant Education" Blackboard Course

 In coordination with the Grant Writing Laboratory, pre-award and post-award education on a wide variety of research administration topics is offered throughout the calendar year.
 Custom workshops are also available upon request.

 The Office of Sponsored Programs and Contracts & Grants Accounting Office are going to offer workshops on post-award management that is designed for Principal Investigators, Project Directors, Project Coordinators and other support staff who are involved in active sponsored programs at NSU.
-For registration to the workshops, please go to Post-Award Management Training.
+Updates on upcoming workshops coming soon.